Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Introduction

 The paper is divided as follows: Related work is discussed in \cref{sec:related}.
-In \cref{sec:background}, we discuss the background of the dataset and problem, and fairness measurements.
+In \cref{sec:background}, we discuss the background of the dataset, and fairness methodologies.
 We present our method in \cref{sec:approach}, and demonstrate it in experiments in \cref{sec:experiments}.
 We conclude with some remarks in \cref{sec:conclusion}.